 We determine whether an arrangement is or contains a lease at contract inception.
 Leases with contractual terms greater than twelve months are classified as either operating or finance leases.
-Operating leases are recorded as operating lease right-of-use assets and operating lease liabilities on the Consolidated Balance Sheets.
-We elected to account for lease and non-lease components as a single lease component for all classes of assets and elected to not record leases with an initial term of twelve months or less on the Consolidated Balance Sheets.
+Operating leases are recorded as operating lease right-of-use assets and operating lease liabilities on the Combined Balance Sheet.
+We elected to account for lease and non-lease components as a single lease component for all classes of assets and elected to not record leases with an initial term of twelve months or less on the Combined Balance Sheet.
 If the rate implicit in the Company's leases is not readily determinable, we use our incremental borrowing rate based on the information available at the lease commencement date to determine the present value of lease payments over the lease term.
 When the Company has the option to extend the term or terminate the lease before the contractual expiration date, and it is reasonably certain that it will exercise the option, the Company considers these options in determining the lease term.
 The Company's operating leases are comprised of leases of real estate and equipment that are typically entered into for a fixed term that may contain extension and termination options.
 Certain agreements have free rent periods or escalating rent payment provisions.
 Rent expense is recognized on a straight-line basis over the lease term.
-The Company subleases its properties, which are all classified as operating leases.
-Any sub-leasing revenue is classified as Other income (loss), net.
 The Company does not have any finance leases.
 See Note 8.
 Leases for further information.